 Rusneftegaz has elected to publish its full consolidated financial statements for 2019.
 These results were prepared in accordance with International Financial Reporting Standards, otherwise known as IFRS, and have been audited by Deloitte.
 Foremost, the directors can report a positive financial performance for the year.
 A synopsis of which is as follows:

 The second largest element of Rusneftegaz’s assets comprised of a cash sum worth $169.5m, consisting of $8.1m of long-term deposits and $161.4m of monies held in banks, both figures accelerating from $7.5m and $140.1m respectively.
-These savings earned a net finance income of $669 thousand, of which $667 thousand was earned on said deposits, up 11.4% from $599 thousand, and $5 thousand accrued on the banked cash.
-Such numbers were negated by declining overdraft costs, falling from $4 thousand to $3 thousand, but the overall position yielded a net gain of 11.5% from $600 thousand in 2018.
+These savings earned a net finance income of $0.7m, of which the majority was earned on said deposits, up 11.4% from $0.6m, and a marginal amount was accrued on the banked cash.
+Such numbers were negated by declining overdraft costs, but the overall position yielded a net gain of 11.5% from 2018.
 Management demands that such amounts are held on a contingency basis, and also due to the fact that there was no additional inward investment in the Group this year, compared to the $50.0m received in 2018.
 Hence, most of the components of equity stagnated, with the share premium account remaining at $500.0m and the total issued capital staying at a single, solitary dollar, albeit there was a change in retained earnings aligned with the value of the business conducted, an 11.0% rise from $1.63bn to $1.81bn.
 The aggregate of changes in the revaluation reserve was a 6.6% surge from $37.9m to $40.4m, with this rise coming solely from a $2.5m reappraisal of the Group’s property, plant and equipment.
-A more significant alteration to these assets, moreover, was the reassessment arising from currency translation which totalled $18.4m.
-Not only did this directly impact asset values recognised in the financial statements, including an $18.4m ascension in the value of the aforementioned property, plant and equipment, but also led to a 6.6% reduction in the foreign currency translation reserve to ($801.0m) from the earlier amount of ($822.4m).
+A more significant alteration to these assets, moreover, was the reassessment arising from currency translation which totaled $18.4m.
+Not only did this directly impact asset values recognized in the financial statements, including an $18.4m ascension in the value of the aforementioned property, plant and equipment, but also led to a 6.6% reduction in the foreign currency translation reserve to $-801.0m from the earlier amount of $-822.4m.
 Management has established and enduring policies of attempting to mitigate the potential negative effects of currency volatility through the use of extensive hedging policies, thus at the end of the year, Rusneftegaz held derivative instruments worth $1.3m.
-These financial assets, which have climbed in value from a previous total of $1.1m and also alleviate against other fluctuations, consist of $715 thousand of commodity price swaps and foreign currency forward contracts worth $598 thousand.
-The year prior, these were valued at $559 thousand and $513 thousand respectively, but whilst the Board of Directors is largely positive about this strategy, Rusneftegaz reported a foreign exchange loss of $1.5m in its financial statements.
+These financial assets, which have climbed in value from a previous total of $1.1m and also alleviate against other fluctuations, consist of $0.7m of commodity price swaps and foreign currency forward contracts worth $0.6m.
+The year prior, these were valued at $0.6m and $0.5m respectively, but whilst the Board of Directors is largely positive about this strategy, Rusneftegaz reported a foreign exchange loss of $1.5m in its financial statements.